andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 very well could have looked intentional.
 At least that's what we tell ourselves as we prepare for our next pass.
 No time to dwell on the past.

-With my gaffe in the rearview I'm soon to my absolute favorite part of the piece.
-"The pouty pause".
-On my last lap of plastic surgery I stop for a 4 count at the end of the stage and give the audience the look of petulant, bratty child who was just told they couldn't have ice cream.
+With my gaffe in the rearview I'm soon to my absolute favorite part of the piece, *the pouty pause*.
+On my last lap of plastic surgery we stop for a 4 count at the end of the stage and give the audience the look of petulant, bratty child who was just told they couldn't have ice cream.
 "You're a bratty kid who didn't get their way and you want to stare at them like you're parents are the worst."

-The rest of the show goes off without a hitch.
-No more gaffes, blunders, or goofs.
-I feel pretty good about it, my confidence, it seems, was not misplaced.
+I have a lot of fun with this one & really lean into it. *But I* ***REALLY*** *want ice cream!!!
+Ughhhhhhhhhhhhhhh*.

+Then comes the spear handoff.
+The only part I haven't rehearsed dozens of times.
+As I reach the yellow panel I snag the spear from Cate and collect 11 rubles with a flawless pirouette that could only be described as Baryshnikovian.
+The quality of the pirouette is only surpassed by my immense modesty.

+Outside of my minor skipping miscue the rest of the show goes off without a hitch.
+No more flubs, goofs, or blunders.
+My final pass comes as the music fades out to silence.
+96 steps with no soundtrack but our footsteps.
+I'm the very last in the line so my final lap is all alone.
+No music to keep my count.
+No comrades to distract the audience's gaze.

+Seeing as this is my first performance (have I mentioned that yet?) my fellow dancers ask if I'm nervous for my solo.
+I have a troubling sense of calm about it.
+I should be nervous but for reasons I can't explain I'm not.

 In the second performance I completely lost my count on one of my sideways passes with skips and just had to wing it.
 I lost my instruments and just had